r-introtodatascience/sample_repo/README.md

 # Rcourse

-This repository was created to go along with notes at <https://jmwestenberg.github.io/courses/rcourse/>.
-This was a 3 session workshop created to provide an introduction to R. In particular I designed these workshops around commands I have used most in data cleaning/wrangling for research.
+This repository was created by [Joseph M. Westenberg](https://github.com/jmwestenberg) to go along with notes at <https://r-introtodatascience.github.io/index.html>.
+This was a 5 session workshop created to provide an introduction to R. In particular I designed these workshops around commands I have used most in data cleaning/wrangling for research.

 ## General Structure for repository
 The overall goal for this structure is to help us organize where our inputs and outputs go.
 The logic for this structure was thought of through a simplification of the structure in <https://econ-project-templates.readthedocs.io/en/stable/index.html>